Is travel dating a good idea? Is it safe? What are the best travel dating sites?

 Technology has transformed the way we meet people when we travel, specifically, as a result of the proliferation of dating apps with travel dating features.
 This trend was only amplified during the pandemic, where virtual connections were the only kind possible.

-One no longer needs to go to the local bar or club alone, join day trips or stay at a hostel to find a date when traveling.
-You can now scroll through suitable profiles from the comfort of your sofa, thousands of miles away, and before your trip even starts.
+You longer needs to go to the local bar or club alone, join day trips or stay at a hostel to find a date when traveling.
+You can now scroll through profiles on dating apps from the comfort of your sofa, thousands of miles away, and before your trip even starts.